It’s been almost a year since my last entry but I’m still living in Portland, Oregon and am still

 in search of shoes for Carole.

-Above right: The Dunes Overlook near Florence.
+Above left: The Dunes Overlook near Florence.

 viewpoint north of town.
 Carole loves lighthouses and we explored several, including this one.